MakerGear/MakerGearM3Profiles/readme.md

-Simplyfy 3D Users:
+Simplify 3D Users:
 We will be working on a video and article for dual workflow.
-We reccomend using the factory files in
+We recommend using the factory files in
-	Simplyfy3D- > Independent Dual -> factoryFiles
+	Simplify3D- > Independent Dual -> factoryFiles

 M3ID 2 Color.factory
 	2 Color/ 2 model prints

 M3ID Duplication.factory
-	Single model prints, once printing with each extruder simultaenously
+	Single model prints, once printing with each extruder simultaneously

 M3ID Left Only.factory
 	Left Extruder only